d3plus/d3plus-axis/README.md

 #### **AxisTop** [<>](https://github.com/d3plus/d3plus-axis/blob/master/src/AxisTop.js#L3)

-This is a global class.
-It extends all of the methods and functionality of <code>[Axis](#Axis)</code>.
+This is a global class, and extends all of the methods and functionality of <code>[Axis](#Axis)</code>.

 <a name="new_AxisTop_new" href="new_AxisTop_new">#</a> new **AxisTop**()

 Shorthand method for creating an axis where the ticks are drawn above the vertical domain path.
 Extends all functionality of the base [Axis](#Axis) class.

-This is a constructor.

 ---

 <a name="date"></a>
 #### d3plus.**date**(*date*) [<>](https://github.com/d3plus/d3plus-axis/blob/master/src/date.js#L1)

-Parses numbers and strings to valid Javascript Date obejcts.
+Returns a javascript Date object for a given a Number (representing either a 4-digit year or milliseconds since epoch) or a String that is in [valid dateString format](http://dygraphs.com/date-formats.html).
+Besides the 4-digit year parsing, this function is useful when needing to parse negative (BC) years, which the vanilla Date object cannot parse.

 This is a global function.